 I have a B.A. from Williams College and a J.D. from SUNY Buffalo Law School.
 I came to Vermont in 1988 to work for the City of Burlington in the Community & Economic Development Office.
-I left City Hall in 1993 and was a self-employed policy analyst until I was elected in 2012.
+I left City Hall in 1993 and was a self-employed policy analyst for 19 years prior to my election in 2012.

 I have a history of challenging orthodoxy and looking outside the box for solutions.
 As a numbers guy, I am actively engaged in the work of the office.
 I am a stubborn investigator who does not take short cuts or settle for less than thorough methods.